 - 238 to 313 nights a year

 - 10 to 12 nights a fortnight.

 A parent who provides primary care doesn’t have to pay child support.

 This is care for more than 86% of the time.

 A parent who provides more than primary care doesn’t have to pay child support.

 If you provide more than primary care you can receive 100% of any FTB Part A.

 If your care arrangements change

-If the way you share care for your child changes, contact us as soon as you can.
+If the way you share care for your child changes, call the Child support enquiries line as soon as you can.
 We may need to change your care percentage and child support payments.